 For many back problems, getting a diagnosis and determining the best back pain treatment can be quite complex.
 The following issues illustrate what makes it so difficult:

 - Diagnostic challenges.
 As many of you already know, getting the problem diagnosed correctly can often be a challenge.
 To start with, spine specialists don't always agree on a diagnosis, diagnostic tests have limited value and some tests are controversial.
 Bottom line, there is no test that can provide an accurate back pain diagnosis, although some conditions are well correlated as causes of back pain (e.g. disc herniation causing sciatica).

 - Trial and error.
 Identifying the problem does not always reveal a solution.
 There is often more than one way to treat a back condition, and finding the treatment that works best can be a process of trial and error.
 For example, some people with leg pain caused by a disc problem find that an epidural steroid injection provides great pain relief, while for others it has no effect at all.

-In many local communities, this same concept is approached in a different way.
+In many communities, this same concept is approached in a different way.
 Instead of having all of the specialists in one clinic, each specialist maintains their own clinic, but they work together by referring patients to each other as appropriate.
-For more information, see the following article: Integrated Spine Clinics for Back Pain Treatment.

 When a back problem occurs, it is typically best to first visit a primary care physician, osteopathic physician, or chiropractor.
 That doctor will give you an initial exam, and depending on the situation may refer you to another spine specialist for specific treatment if needed.